 Augmented reality helps a consumer visualize changes to a kitchen.
 But it may soon be a part of the product design process, according to industry experts.

 Unlike virtual reality, which creates an entirely new and immersive 3D environment, augmented reality adds information to the user’s current environment.
-In the case of a self-driving car, for example, that might include weather data on the windshield or an internet browser in the space in front of a passenger.
+In the case of a snowmobile, for example, that might include adding digital accessories to a real-life vehicle.

-If you’re a design engineer, it’s not going to be long before 3D CAD design software and concept design software are using augmented reality in product design.
+If you’re a design engineer, it’s not going to be long before 3D CAD and concept design software use augmented reality.
 What will that look like for engineers like you?
 We asked three experts to predict the near future.

 Augmented reality is going to change not only what consumers do with products but also what they expect from them, says Allan Behrens, an expert in both the technology and the business sides of the IT industry.
 “Driven by increasing expectations on new experiences and value propositions, products and services, both for consumer and commercial customers, are going through dramatic evolutions.
 This dynamic is driving significant change to the ecosystem of products that develop and deliver today and tomorrow’s smarter, connected products,” says Behrens.

-It’s not only the products that will change--the tools we use to design those products are going to change, too.
+It’s not only the products that will change--the tools we use to design those products will look different, too.
 “Evolving design, development and service paradigms, often Cloud based, which embed the virtual and the real, for example VR and AR, make these [tools] much more practical and will help lead the way.
 So too will the ability to more easily and efficiently design, model, simulate and service at multiple levels of fidelity through products’ lifecycles,” Behrens says.

 If you’re a product designer, you’re probably wondering how augmented reality will change the way you do your work.
 “Designers of AR software and apps will find many of the traditional tools still very useful: e.g., paper and video prototyping, understanding existing mental models, etc.,” says Ricky Liu, a software developer who builds AR technology for smartphones.
 “But on top of that, the AR user experience will involve two user interfaces: the software and the visual target,”